Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricState"

-Re-exports all named exports from the "effect/MetricState" module as "MetricState".
+Re-exports all named exports from the "effect/MetricState" module as `MetricState`.

 **Signature**